 CANTON The Norfolk woman accused of scamming a priest and his parish of $300,000 pleaded not guilty to additional grand larceny charges Wednesday.

-Additionally, District Attorney Nicole M. Duves office filed a motion challenging County Judge Jerome J. Richardss Sept.
-24 dismissal of three counts of second-degree criminal possession of a forged instrument that were brought against Ms. Zeller based on lack of legally sufficient evidence, arguing the checks were counterfeit, which falls under the forgery statute.
+Additionally, District Attorney Nicole M. Duves office filed a motion challenging St. Lawrence County Judge Jerome J. Richardss Sept.
+24 dismissal of three counts of second-degree criminal possession of a forged instrument that were brought against Zeller based on lack of legally sufficient evidence, arguing the checks were counterfeit, which falls under the forgery statute.

 Judge Richards has reserved his decision and will issue a written decision at a later date.